Lekkie/mortgage/Readme.md

 * ".....Assuming all investments are valid for 1 month......"
 I interpreted this statement to mean, only calculate investment interest for 1 month at a time since interest are paid into a separate account monthly when lenders do not re-invest their interest.
-Since a part of the investment interest and capital are paid monthly, interest for last month should be calculated using unpaid capital, but that is not covered in the scope of this test.
+Since a part of the investment interest and capital are paid monthly, interest should be calculated using unpaid capital, but that is not covered in the scope of this test.
 * "....Lender investment into a loan (create)....."
 It will be nice to be able to spread investment across multiple loans.
 But the scope of this test will be limited to putting an investment into a suitable (pre-identifeid) loan.
 Note, in order to be able to get owed interests, for monthly interests your investment